aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/index.md

 ---
-title: "Public Fullnode"
+title: "Run a Fullnode"
 slug: "public-fullnode"
 ---

-# Public Fullnode
+# Run a Fullnode

 This section explains how to install a public fullnode to connect to the Aptos networks.
+See also the [external resources](../../community/external-resources.md) offered by your fellow node operators.

 :::tip Default connection to devnet
 If you follow the default setup in this document, then your public fullnode will be connected to the Aptos devnet with a REST endpoint accessible on your computer at localhost:8080.